-Continually analyze the staffing situation and recommend changes in the FY 10 budget.
+Continually analyze the staffing situation and recommend changes in the FY 12 budget.

-Create specific customer appreciation plans for October 2010 before March 1 2010 to insure funding is available in the budget.
+Create specific customer appreciation plans for October 2011 before the budget input period is over to insure funding is available.

 Continue to explore ways to have positive meetings that yield desired behaviors at the staff meetings.